ontop/ontop-website/tutorial/basic/university-1.md

 ### SPARQL

-1. Go to the "Window" - "Tabs" - "Ontop SPARQL" tab
+1. Run Protégé and go to the "Window" - "Tabs" - "Ontop SPARQL" tab
 2. Select Ontop in the “Reasoner” menu
 3. Start the reasoner
 4. Run the following query in "ontop query editor":